-Your Course is part of the Digital and Engineering Higher Education School.
+Your Course is part of the Creative Arts Higher Education School

 We deliver a range of courses at both FE and HE level.
-Your peers at HE levels also consist of Engineering, Computer Science, Software Development, Cyber Security, Web & App Development, Game Development & Game Programming, which allows you to work in an interdisciplinary manner and collaborate if you choose.
-As part of your experience, you can get involved in other aspects of the department, and because of this, we hope that we can provide a creative environment for you to thrive in.
-There is a full HE Digital and Engineering structure in section.
+Your peers at HE level also consist of art, dance, acting, photography and graphics studying at both Foundation Degree in and BA Hons level, which allows you to work in an interdisciplinary manner and collaborate if you choose.
+As part of your experience, you have the opportunity to get involved in other aspects of the department, and because of this, we hope that we are able to provide a creative environment for you to thrive in.